 Dependencies

-To use this parameter, set the parameter Tank volume parameterization value Tabulated data - volume vs. level.
+To use this parameter, set the parameter Tank volume parameterization to the value of Tabulated data - volume vs. level.

 #Height vector for inlets A and B —